manjotmb20/Rdatasets/doc/Stat2Data/rst/BlueJays.rst

 Format
 ~~~~~~

-A dataset with 123 observations on the following 9 variables.
+A data frame with 123 observations on the following 9 variables.

 +----------------+-------------------------------------------------------+
 | ``BirdID``     | ID tag for bird                                       |